The Bulfinch Companies

 The Bulfinch Companies, Inc. is an American real estate firm headquartered in Boston, Massachusetts.
+Since its inception, Bulfinch has "developed, acquired, and re-positioned in excess of $4 billion in commercial real estate assets."
+Bulfinch owns and operates nearly 4 million square feet of property, primarily centered in New England.

 History

-Bulfinch was founded in 1936 by Samuel W. Poorvu, a Lithuanian immigrant who began his career as a bricklayer, and soon started a small company in Boston building and developing Post Offices.
-Poorvu was dubbed "The Post Office King of America" by the Wall Street Journal for his role in developing over 100 postal facilities nationwide for the United States Postal Service.
+Bulfinch was founded in 1936 by Samuel W. Poorvu, a Lithuanian immigrant who began his career as a bricklayer.
+Poorvu started a small company in Boston building and developing Post Offices, which consequently dubbed him as "the Post Office King of America" by the Wall Street Journal for his role in developing over 100 postal facilities nationwide for the United States Postal Service.

-Bulfinch is owned and has been continuously operated by the Schlager family.
-Since inception, Bulfinch has "developed, acquired, and re-positioned in excess of $4 billion in commercial real estate assets."
-Bulfinch owns and/or operates nearly 4 million square feet of property, primarily centered in New England.
-Bulfinch is currently in its third generation of management.